dibyendumajumdar/ravi-compiler/README.md

 ## Technology

 This project is written in C for maximum portability like Lua.
-I considered using Rust or D and may eventually port it to one of these languages but for now it is good old C.
+It will be translated to Rust at some point - just for fun.

 ## Building